lmfit/uncertainties/_sources/user_guide.rst.txt

 >>> print(x.nominal_value,  x.std_dev)
 2.7 0.01

+Because these are fairly long to type, for convenience,  `nominal_value` can be abbreviated as `n` and `std_dev` as `s`:

+>>> print(x.n,  x.s)
+2.7 0.01

 uncertainties Variables can also be created from one of many string representations.
-The following forms will all create Variables with the same value:
+The following forms will all create Variables with the same
+value:

 >>> from uncertainties import ufloat_fromstr
 >>> x = ufloat(0.2, 0.01)